-2 Does the law of your jurisdiction provide that the seller gives the buyer an implied warranty of title?
+2 Does the law of your jurisdiction provide that the seller gives the buyer any implied warranty?

 In a contract of sale, the seller must transfer title of the art to the buyer free from any third-party rights.
 Breach by the seller of this obligation is considered to be either non-performance of a contractual obligation or defective performance and it incurs liability, unless the buyer had knowledge of any third-party rights at the time of sale (with the exception of a pledge or seizure).